ids/cluster-builder/docs/advanced_swarm.md

 And provides a full Gnome 3.x desktop environment:
 ![cluster control screenshot](images/cluster-control-screenshot.png)

-The __cluster-builder-control__ vm will be used to deploy the swarms into the private VLAN environment.
+The __cluster-control__ vm will be used to deploy the swarms into the private VLAN environment.

 ## Setup Cluster Package Definition Repository